joshbegley/nyt-latest/README.md

 `For the first time since the 1998 Winter Games, Jamaica has a four-man bobsled team in the Olympics.`\
 https://nytimes.com/2022/02/17/sports/olympics/jamaica-bobsled.html?searchResultPosition=3

-**Mikaela Shiffrin’s final race, the mixed team event, postponed due to high winds.**\
+**Mikaela Shiffrin’s final race, the mixed team event, is postponed because of high winds.**\
-`The event is the only mixed gender ski racing event at the Winter Games.`\
+`The event is the only mixed-gender ski racing event at the Winter Games.`\
 https://nytimes.com/2022/02/18/sports/olympics/mikaela-shiffrin-alpine-skiing-mixed-team.html?searchResultPosition=4

 **Biden Says Putin Has Chosen ‘Catastrophic’ War Over Diplomacy**\